Personal branding: Influence of personal branding on careers

 General professional profiles like LinkedIn and company or industry-specific networks, such as Slack, allow a person to improve their self-branding, specifically in finding a job or improving one's professional standing.
-As an online open source, social media has become a place that is fulfilled with highly reliable and resourceful information to target user identities.

 Employers are increasingly using social media tools to vet applicants before offering them interviews.
 Practices include searching an applicant's history on sites such as Facebook and Twitter, and conducting background checks using search engines and other tools.
 To effectively promote a personal brand, individuals should focus on presenting a comprehensive professional profile.
 Hence along with a standout resume that highlights skills and accomplishments, a customized cover letter, references, an elevator speech, and a LinkedIn profile showcasing expertise need to be included.
 Additionally, maintaining a professional presence on social media platforms like Facebook and Twitter, and linking these to a personal website with relevant content, strengthens one's overall brand image and visibility.

 According to Alberto Chinchilla Abadías "it is advisable for the company to train its workers and managers in communication and digital skills in order to effectively use these technologies".

 Building a brand and an online presence within internal corporate networks allows individuals to connect with their colleagues, not only socially but also professionally.
 This kind of interaction allows for employees to build up their personal brand relative to other employees, as well as spur innovation within the company as more people can learn from one another.

 Some social media sites, like Twitter, can have a flattened, all-encompassing audience that can be composed of professional and personal contacts, which then can be seen as a more "'professional' environment with potential professional costs".
 Because of its explicitly public nature, Twitter becomes a double-sided platform that can be utilized in different ways depending on the amount of censorship a user decides on.